 - Taster sessions

 For more information click on the links below:

 Active rehabilitation programmes with input from specialist therapists can be provided.
-This is based at our Newick Centre on Tuesdays and Thursdays but incorporates an outreach service in the community.
+This is based at our Newick Centre on weekdays but incorporates an outreach service in the community.
 For more information click on the link below:

 Reablement is the next steps in helping people rebuild their lives within the community.
 This can comprise sessions at our Newick Centre and our outreach service.
 For more information, click on the links below: